dragonflydb/documentation/docs/cloud/datastores.md

 **BullMQ** - Enable this for running BullMQ workloads, this requires you to apply Redis Cluster curly braces syntax for the queue names as described [here](/docs/integrations/bullmq.md).

 If that is not possible please contact support.

+## Cluster Mode

+By default a dragonfly cloud data store support redis cluster protocol and clients so you can seamlessly migrate from redis cluster.

+Multi node cluster is in private beta, please [schedule a meeting with a product expert](https://calendly.com/d/ymz-yhv-q8f/dragonfly-cloud?month=2024-07) to get access.

 ## Support